1Hive/disputable-delay-app/docs/installation-guide.md

 # AppX Installation Guide

-This guide will walk you though everything you need to add AppX to an existing Aragon DAO.
+This guide will walk you through everything you need to add AppX to an existing Aragon DAO.

 ---